 So why use alcohol at all?
 Because some compounds need to be extracted by alcohol in order to become available for the body to use.
 In fungal preparations, the alcohol’s purpose is to break down the chitinous cell wall of the fungus.
 This allows the beneficial compounds that are locked inside the mushroom cell to be dissolved into the overall mixture and become bioavailable (able to be used by your body).
 Some beneficial compounds, like antioxidants or polysaccharides, don’t need alcohol to become bioavailable and can be extracted with hot water.
 Not all compounds are water-soluble though.
 Some of the most interesting health-boosting compounds found in mushrooms are only soluble in alcohol.
 These compounds are Triterpenes, Sterols, Lignin and more.
 When you brew a mushroom tea (AKA: hot water extraction), you leave the alcohol-soluble compounds behind in the mushroom mass itself.
 Using a tincture ensures that your body gets access to the alcohol soluble compounds.
 Without alcohol extraction, many valuable compounds would be wasted.
 Don’t make the mistake of underestimating alcohol or hot water extracts, they are both very valuable to your body!

-What Is A Dual-Extract Tincture?
+What Is A Double-Extract Tincture?

-A dual-extract tincture is a tincture that contains both hot-water extract as well as alcohol extract.
+A double-extract (or dual-extract) tincture is a tincture that contains both hot-water extract as well as alcohol extract.
 Dual-extraction is our preferred production method when we make our mushroom tinctures.
 With a dual-extract tincture, both water-soluble and alcohol soluble compounds are made bioavailable.
 This means that your body will have access to the water-soluble compounds (antioxidants, polysaccharides, fungal melanin, essential amino acids and more) as well as the alcohol-soluble compounds (triterpenoids, sterols and lignin).
 Not only is this the best way to get ALL of the benefits from fungi, it also prevents valuable compounds from being discarded with the mushroom mass.

 Can Tinctures Make You Drunk?